 Employee: An individual who provides services or labor for the College for wages or other remuneration.
-This includes faculty, professional, authorized administrative, volunteers, and other staff.
-For the purposes of this policy, employee status begins when an employee has accepted an offer of employment at the College and ends when the employee has been terminated or otherwise separated permanently, whether voluntarily involuntarily, from the College.
+This includes faculty, administrative, professional, authorized volunteers, and other staff.
+For the purposes of this policy, employee status begins when an employee has accepted an offer of employment at the College and ends when the employee has been terminated or otherwise separated permanently, whether voluntarily or involuntarily, from the College.